Wiki surveys: Open and quantifiable social data collection

-Because the parameter vector $\boldsymbol{\theta}$ is just a vector representation of the public opinion matrix $\boldsymbol{\Theta}$, it would seem that once we can estimate $\boldsymbol{\theta}$ our task would be complete.
-Unfortunately, however, the estimated public opinion matrix $\widehat{\boldsymbol{\Theta}}$ is very difficult to interpret because it is quite large, often hundreds of thousands of parameters, and because $\widehat{\theta_{i,j}}$ is not measured on a natural scale.
-Therefore, we map the estimated public opinion matrix to a vector which stores the estimated \emph{score} of each item.
-The score of an item is the estimated chance that it will beat a randomly chosen item for a randomly chosen user-session.
+Once estimated, the opinion matrix $\mbox{\boldmath$\Theta$}$ may include hundreds of thousands of parameters ---there are often thousands of respondents and hundreds of items---that are measured on a non-intuitive scale.
+Therefore, the second step of our analysis is to summarize the opinion matrix $\mbox{\boldmath$\Theta$}$ in order to make it more interpretable.
+The ideal summary of the opinion matrix will likely vary from setting to setting, but our preferred summary statistic is what we call the score of each item, $\widehat{s}_i$, which is the estimated chance that it will beat a randomly chosen item for a randomly chosen respondent.
 That is,